 Treatment of infected quarters using antibiotics is one practice used to control mastitis.
 In dairy animals, the drugs are administered for treatment of mastitis through intra-mammary or intravenous infusions.
 The presence of residues may result from failure to observe the mandatory withdrawal periods, illegal or extra-label use of drugs and incorrect dosage.
 It is evident from several studies that many animal-derived foods have unacceptable high levels of drug residues.
 Education on prudent use of antibiotics has been observed to be particularly lacking amongst dispensers and prescribers of antibiotics.
 There is particularly limited information on the consequences of residues in terms of public health implications and bacterial resistance.
 Also, due to prevailing harsh economic conditions, farmers are known to allow only a 1-day withdrawal period for milk regardless of the type of antibiotic used.
 In order to safeguard human health, the World Health Organization (WHO) and the Food Agriculture Organization (FAO) have set standards for acceptable daily intake and maximum residue limits in foods.

-Antibiotic residues in milk
+Antibiotic residues in milk and milk products

 The prevalence of antibiotic residue in milk products had been observed due to indiscriminate use of various antibiotics in the treatment of mastitis.
 Use of penicillins, tetracyclines, sulphonamides, and aminoglycosides was most frequently used in lactating animals, which led to the occurrence of their residues in milk.
 Antibiotics used as therapeutic agents or as a feed supplement in the milch animal lead to the secretion of their residue in milk.
 These residues not only create problems in the dairy industry but also have immense public health significance.